Broome County Safety Perceptions: A Sociodemographic Analysis

 # Print and save to the plots folder

-Figure 2.1.
-Scatter plot and linear regression of political beliefs and COMMUNITY variables.
-Displays a bivariate relationship with third gender variable.
+Figure 2.1 Scatter plot and linear regression of political beliefs and COMMUNITY variables.
+As political beliefs trend towards conservatism, women’s community safety scores increase slightly.

 #explanation: Predictor (political beliefs) and outcome (trust/safety score) variables are plotted and fitted to a simple linear regression line grouped by the binary gender variable (GENDER01).
 This visually explores and allows checking linear nature of the variables, observation of gender differences, and visually testing whether the poltiical beliefs predict trust/perceived safety.